GetJobber/atlantis/docs/README.md

 ```

 _NOTE: You can replace `@jobber/components` with the package you want to
-prerelease or remove prerelease all of them._
+prerelease or remove it to prerelease all of them._

 </details>